-Canisius College offers a minor in studio art, and classes are open to all students.
+Canisius University offers a minor in studio art, and classes are open to all students.
 Studio art courses introduce fundamentals in both technique and artistic conceptualization.
 The program is intended to provide students with an opportunity to explore options in studio art and to prepare students interested in art as a profession for further undergraduate study at an art school or in a major degree program.

 Students also have the opportunity to hear lectures by contemporary artists on and off campus and to visit art exhibits at local galleries and museums; they also are encouraged to attend seminars and workshops at local art venues that introduce them to recent trends in contemporary art.
 Viewing, critiquing, and writing about art give students a solid grounding for confidently and articulately speaking and writing about their own work and that of their peers.